-During Spring 1 we are studying through the topic of adventures!
-We will be looking at three books.
+During Spring 2 we are studying through the topic of Monsters!

 As always we are using the Development Matters Early Years Framework as a basis to our learning and are continuing to develop our skills and build on the key 7 areas of learning.
 These areas are: